Giddarbaha: Demographics

-Gidderbaha is a Municipal Council city in district of Muktsar, Punjab.
-The Gidderbaha city is divided into 17 wards for which elections are held every 5 years.
-The Gidderbaha Municipal Council has population of 45,370 of which 23,847 are males while 21,523 are females as per report released by Census India 2011.
+Giddarbaha is a Municipal Council city in district of Muktsar, Punjab.
+The Giddarbaha city is divided into 17 wards for which elections are held every five years.
+The Giddarbaha Municipal Council has population of 45,370 of which 23,847 are males while 21,523 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 5285 which is 11.65% of total population of Gidderbaha (M Cl).
-In Gidderbaha Municipal Council, Female Sex Ratio is of 903 against state average of 895.
-Moreover, Child Sex Ratio in Gidderbaha is around 861, compared to Punjab state average of 846.
-Literacy rate of Gidderbaha city is 75.15% lower than state average of 75.84%.
-In Gidderbaha, Male literacy is around 80.70% while female literacy rate is 69.04%.
+The population of children aged 0-6 is 5285 which is 11.65% of total population of Giddarbaha (M Cl).
+In Giddarbaha Municipal Council, female sex ratio is of 903 against state average of 895.
+Moreover, child sex ratio in Giddarbaha is around 861, compared to Punjab state average of 846.
+The literacy rate of Giddarbaha city is 75.15%, lower than state average of 75.84%.
+In Giddarbaha, male literacy is around 80.70% while the female literacy rate is 69.04%.

-Gidderbaha Municipal Council has total administration over 8,892 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.
+Giddarbaha Municipal Council has total administration over 8,892 houses to which it supplies basic amenities like water and sewerage.
+It is also authorized to build roads within municipal council limits and impose taxes on properties coming under its jurisdiction.